elabftw/elabftw/documentation/docs/usage/user-guide/custom-fields.md

 Here is a list and description of the properties that `extra_fields` objects can have:

 ### value (required)
 The field that will hold the selected/input value.
 You can set a default value here or leave it empty.
 It is the only required attribute for an `extra_field`.
+A single-value field stores a string or number.

-When `allow_multi_values` is `true`, `value` is an array.
+When `allow_multi_values` is `true`, `value` is stored as an array of strings or numbers.
 For example, a multi-value text field can use `"value": ["first", "second"]`.
+Use an empty array (`"value": []`) when the field has no values.
+Arrays are rejected for fields that do not enable `allow_multi_values`.

 ### type (optional)